 The Clone Wars, Season 2, Episode 13: Voyage of Temptation

-This is the second part in a three-part arc.
+This entry is part of a series.
 To start at the beginning, go here.

 Welcome back to “Oh my God, Obi-Wan has a girllllfriend!” — the arc where we learn that there might be Crushing Remorse-related reasons why Obi-Wan just sort of let Anakin do whatever the hell he wanted, even if it included him actually marrying someone in secret.

 When we left off, Obi-Wan had traveled to Mandalore, an insane planet full of unstable people because he’d heard that they — a neutral planet — were planning on Going Separatist and taking all the other pacifist hippie planets with them.
 Not so!
-However, he did uncover a shadowy conspiracy involving the Death Watch, a terrorist collective (that is not a shitty band) who also wondrously has possession of the Darksaber, a weapon so ostentatious and Star Wars-y that I consider its existence a personal gift from the writing staff of this show.
+However, he did uncover a shadowy conspiracy involving the Death Watch, a terrorist collective (that is not a shitty band, even though they totally sound like they would be,) who also wondrously have possession of the Darksaber, a weapon so ostentatious and Star Wars-y that I consider its existence a personal gift from the writing staff of this show.
 Actually, scratch that: this entire arc is their gift to me.

 At the tail end of the last installment, Obi-Wan and Anakin were en route to Coruscant with the Duchess of Mandalore and some of her Senator pals.
-This episode is pretty easily in my top 3 TCW episodes ever, so please: enjoy.
+This episode is pretty easily in my top 3 TCW episodes ever, and this entry is by far one of the most popular I’ve ever published here on Snark Wars, so please: enjoy.

 Recurring Theme: Anakin Skywalker, Wants To Bond With Obi-Wan Kenobi

-So, after the Recap Voiceover, we see Obi-Wan giving the clones their marching orders, which are pretty much: “don’t let anything happen to my girlfriend, guys.”
+So, after the requisite appearance of Voiceover Recap Guy, we see Obi-Wan giving the clones their marching orders, which are pretty much: “don’t let anything happen to my girlfriend, guys.”

 Anakin is there standing around somewhat Vaderishly until he chimes in to remind them that the terrorists might be in league with the Separatists, so watch out, and asks Artoo to scan for Evil Robots in the vicinity.

-Obi-Wan gets notified that the Duchess and her people are asking for him, so he agrees to head over to where they are, and there is a split second where Anakin looks at him, reads his reaction and overall Middle-School-First Date-levels of anxiety, and is basically like: WHOA.
+Obi-Wan gets notified that the Duchess and her people are asking for him, so he agrees to head over to where they are, and oh man this part is gold — OK, there is a split second where Anakin looks at Obi-Wan, reads his reaction and overall Middle-School-First Date-levels of anxiety here, and is basically like: WHOA.
 Please enjoy this series of Anakin Skywalker Reaction Faces:

 Fortunately for Anakin, they’re about to jump into an elevator together, which is where they spend all their most brotastic moments and talk about feelings and whatever.